 A second aspect is the new-found heterogeneity of these clubs, and the permeability in terms of their membership structure.
-As far as membership is concerned, these clubs do not exclusively include rising powers from the Global South.
-On the contrary, the examples of

-Russia and Australia demonstrate that a former superpower and a traditional middle-sized power can certainly find a place within the collective strategic promotion of interests.31
+As far as membership is concerned, these clubs do not exclusively include rising powers from the global South.
+On the contrary, the examples of Russia and Australia demonstrate that a former superpower and a traditional middle-sized power can certainly find a place within the collective strategic promotion of interests.6

 Against this background, it is possible to draw two initial conclusions for the present paper from the rising powers debate.
-It must be stressed that rising powers have a significant potential to shape processes and trigger change, something which differs significantly from traditional discourses relating to medium-sized powers.
-This sphere of influence is related to shifts in political influence, as the comparative authority of the remaining superpower, the USA, is experiencing ever greater restrictions, and big- and medium-sized powers are also suffering a relative loss of importance.
-At the same time, the power potential of rising powers - as far as China's foreign exchange reserves are concerned, for example, or Turkey's role in the Near and Middle East crisis zones - is increasing.
+On the one hand, it must be stressed that rising powers have a significant potential to shape processes and trigger change, something which differs significantly from traditional discourses relating to medium-sized powers.
+This sphere of influence is related to shifts in political influence, as the comparative authority of the remaining superpower, the USA, is experiencing ever greater restrictions, and big and traditional medium-sized powers are also suffering a relative loss of importance.
+At the same time, the power potential of rising powers - as far as China's foreign exchange reserves are concerned, for example, or Turkey's role in the Near and Middle East crisis zones, is increasing.

-It is becoming increasingly apparent that global challenges can only be solved by developing and implementing international networks which are not only as large as possible, but often also transnational in nature.
-This applies, inter alia, to security and climate protection-related topics.
-There is little point in setting CO2-related global targets without including China, for example, as the rising powers have evinced tremendous increases in emissions in recent years.32
+On the other, it is becoming increasingly apparent that global challenges can only be solved by developing and implementing international networks which are not only as large as possible, but often also transnational in nature.
+This applies, inter alia, to security- and climate protection-related topics.
+There is little point in setting CO_2 -related global targets without including China, for example, as the rising powers have evinced tremendous increases in emissions in recent years (Schellnhuber et al., 2011).

-Rising powers have the strong incentive that their roles as global or at least regional stakeholders are acknowledged.33 At the same time, the discussion regarding the question of which norms and standards could be applied by this group of countries as far as their contribution to a global common good or, more specifically, to the provision of transnational collective goods is concerned, requires further elaboration.
-In recent years, a debate around whether the principle of 'common but differentiated responsibilities' (CBDR) could serve as a road map has developed.34 This principle, which derives from the environment economy, would, if only abstractly, determine a fundamental shared responsibility of rising powers in the solving of global problems, yet simultaneously recognise the differing capacities available in terms of addressing these topics, particularly as far as the OECD world is concerned.
-The establishment of such a principle would improve the development, diffusion and implementation of activities related to the provision of transnational public goods in at least two ways: firstly, rising powers would accept a basic responsibility; secondly, the principal would recognise the limited capacity (in terms of financial resources, technical capacity, for instance, to sharpen norms and standards developed by international regimes) of rising powers to contribute to the actual provision of transnational public goods compared to high-income countries.
+Rising powers have the strong incentive that their roles as global or at least regional stakeholders are acknowledged (Culp, 2016, pp. 1525-1536; Manicom & Reeves, 2014, pp. 23-44; Paul, 2016).
+At the same time, the discussion regarding the question of which norms and standards could be applied by this group of countries as far as their contribution to a global common good, or, more specifically, to the provision of transnational collective goods is concerned, requires further elaboration.
+In recent years, a debate around whether the principle of "common but differentiated responsibilities" (CBDR) could serve as a road map has developed (Pauw et al., 2014; Besharati, 2013).
+This principle, which derives from the environment economy, would, if only abstractly, determine a fundamental shared responsibility of rising powers in the solving of global problems, yet simultaneously recognise the differing capacities available in terms of addressing these topics, particularly as far as the OECD (Organisation for Economic Cooperation and Development) world is concerned.
 With a few notable exceptions, intergovernmental negotiations have been unable to draw on such a principle as a point of reference to date.
 A more detailed examination of the principles surrounding the international involvement of this country group is still pending.